 Scholarly Commons Citation

 Ristroph, Alice G., "Is Law?
 Constitutional Crisis and Existential Anxiety" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 458.
+458.